Georgia Roads - Misc. Signs

 Misc. signs

 Old and new shields next to each other in Fayetteville, courtesy Shawn Latta and submitted by Adam Prince.
-The new shields (GA 85) actually looks better than the old, because it's closer to the actual state outline.
+The new shield (GA 85) actually looks better than the old because it's closer to the actual state outline.
 Well, not a LOT closer.
+I can also appreciate the single banner applying to both shields.

 LGS on old GA 184 NB, now Damascus Road, approaching GA 198, courtesy J.T.
 Legg.

-Ridiculously old white signs on former GA 318, at its western GA 9 and eastern GA 53 termini, also from J.T.
-Well, not quite.
-Long ago, GA 318 extended west of GA 9, which was then US 19 (a bypass took that duplex away), to Dawson Forest.
-That died, leaving the western terminus at 9, and shortly thereafter 318 won an eastward extension from 53.
-That died, and then the remainder of the route (between 9 and 53) was killed in 1982 and again in 1985, since once just wasn't enough.
+Ridiculously old white sign on former GA 318 EB at GA 53, also from J.T.
+This was its eastern terminus at death, but before then it extended along GA 53 and then to War Hill Park.
+That died, and then the remainder of the route (between GA 9 and 53) was killed in 1982 and again in 1985, since once just wasn't enough.

 The rest of the photos on this page are photographed by John Krakoff and given to me by Adam Prince.